sankalp1999/Embeddit/README.md

-# Embeddit: Image Embedding and Search
+# Embeddit: Image Search Using CLIP and LanceDB

 Embeddit is a Python/flask app that allows you to search for images using text queries or by uploading an image (image to image search).
 It uses the OpenAI [CLIP](https://github.com/openai/CLIP) for embedding images and stores in the vectors in [lanceDB](https://github.com/lancedb/lancedb).